GAN EDEN - THE WINERY

 For those who are interested, we had 13 stainless steel tanks: 2- 20,000 gal, 1- 15,000 gal, 3- 10,000 gal, 4- 6000 gal and 3-3500 gal.
 We had 500 oak barrels and 1- 4000 gal oak tank.
 We had a 5000 liter press and a 15 ton per hour crusher/stemmer.
 We could crush and press 45 tons of white grapes per day (although 30 meant we could get some sleep at night), and our bottling line could bottle up to 900 cases in an 8 hour day.
 We had all of the requisite pumps, filters and other equipment needed to be a fully functioning winery.
 Our facility was housed in 2-90'x120' buildings, with outside tanks on a 45'x60' pad, adjacent to a wooden storage shed.
 We had a 5 ton hoist for dumping gondolas.
 We could accept grapes in anything a grower could throw at us, with the exceptions of picking bins and lug boxes.

-Of course, there were times when I had help.
+Of course, there were many times when I had help.
 In 1990, I underwent open heart surgery to replace a defect in my aortic valve.
 A fellow named Avrohom Logvin signed on to help me out, and stayed for 4 years.
 For the crush of 1990, he was a "godsend", and remained a most helpful and intimate part of the staff through his tenure.
 A friend named Ari Goldberg also spent a significant, though much shorter, time working with the wine.
 And of course, for bottling, I had kosher supervisors and nonJewish temporary employees.

 GAN EDEN Wines